mikidoi/goose-demo/README.md

-# goose-demo
-goose MCP demo
+this was written by goose